 Students select either a six-credit thesis option or a non-thesis option.
 Students selecting the thesis option must successfully complete a six-credit thesis (see requirements for the thesis listed under the catalog description for SOC 795).
 Including the six-credit thesis, the thesis option requires a total of 37 credit hours.
-The non-thesis option requires a total of 37 credit hours and successful completion of a Portfolio.
+The non-thesis option requires a total of 37 credit hours.